-Learners complete one unit in which they will investigate, demonstrate and evaluate their ability to meet the nutritional needs of specific groups
+Learners complete one unit in which they will investigate, demonstrate and evaluate their ability to meet the nutritional needs of specific groups.

-This unit will enable the learner to demonstrate an understanding of the science of food safety, nutrition and nutritional needs in a wide range of contexts, and through on-going practical sessions, to gain practical skills to produce quality food items to meet the needs of individuals.
+This unit will enable the learner to demonstrate an understanding of the science of food safety, nutrition and nutritional needs in a wide range of contexts.
+Through on-going practical sessions, it will also provide opportunities to develop skills by producing quality food items that meet the needs of individuals.